-Ideally, your plants will get about six hours of sun.
+Ideally, your plants will get about six hours of sun daily.
 If adequate sunlight is an issue, consider moving the pots to give your lettuce plants more direct rays — you need to move the plants mid-day.
 Keep in mind that lettuce doesn’t like super intense sunlight for the entire day during the summer months.

 If you do not have an outdoor spot for your lettuce plants, a sunny, south-facing window is a good backup option.
 If there isn’t such a spot, it is possible to supplement with a grow light.

 Lettuce likes moist but not water-logged soil for growing.
 Too much water will make the plant unhealthy, so the trick is regularity but not drenching your lettuce.
 When growing in containers, your plants will need more frequent watering than they would if you were growing them in the ground.

 It is time to harvest your crop when the leaves are formed but before the plants have bolted.
 This is when the plant shifts from putting energy into the leaves to creating flowers.
 Unfortunately, the lettuce turns bitter when this happens.
 Dry conditions and high temperatures encourage this, so keep an eye on the plants and harvest them before they bolt.

 Now it is time to enjoy the harvest!
 Make a salad, use it as a garnish, or top your favorite sandwich with the freshest lettuce around.

 This article was originally published on May 28, 2021.